FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 ---

-If you want to share your driver with others all you need to do is upload your driver to PyPi or create a pull request on our [driver GitHub repository](https://github.com/FAU-LAP/CAMELS_drivers).
+If you want to share your driver with others all you need to do is upload your driver to PyPI or create a pull request on our [driver GitHub repository](https://github.com/FAU-LAP/CAMELS_drivers).
 For more information on how to do this look [here](pypi_drivers.md).